Do you actually share the call recordings?

 What counts as a "conversation"?

-A two-way exchange of more than 60 seconds that gives us real intelligence — buyer pain, current solution, timing, budget signals.
+A two-way exchange of more than 60 seconds that gives us real intelligence -- buyer pain, current solution, timing, budget signals.
 Voicemail doesn't count.
 "Take me off the list" doesn't count.
-We track this honestly because it's how we prove the pilot is working and earn the move to outcomes.
+We track this honestly because it's how we prove the pilot is working and earn the engagement.

 Do you offer a pilot?